nursahketene/coding101/DayOne/DayOneScript.md

 <p class="font-size-16">
 ```

-Next lets turn our second and 3rd paragraphs to have a lighter font color
+Next let's turn our second and 3rd paragraphs to have a lighter font color

 ```html
 <p class="font-size-16 txt-light-black">
 ```

-Now lets head to `main.css` and remove the paragraph style
+Now let's head to `main.css` and remove the paragraph style
 and edit our style sheet to apply those styles

 ```css